arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)#!SPOKENBY(Carlos)!#:
 >
-You donâ€™t need to use a Unity container if you want to use interception in your application.
+You don’t need to use a Unity container if you want to use interception in your application.

 For more information, see [Stand-alone Unity Interception](http://go.microsoft.com/fwlink/p/?LinkID=304185).
 <a name="_Design_Time_Configuration" href="#" xmlns:xlink="http://www.w3.org/1999/xlink"><span /></a>

 ## Design Time Configuration ##
 All of the examples so far in this chapter have configured interception programmatically, either in a Unity container or by using the **Intercept** class.
 However, in the same way that you can define your type registrations for the container in a configuration file, you can also define your interception behavior pipeline.
-Youâ€™ve seen the following registration code for the **TenantStore** class several times already in this chapter.
+You’ve seen the following registration code for the **TenantStore** class several times already in this chapter.

 ```csharp
 // Configure the container for interception.